GAURAV-DEEP01/MiniServer/Documentation/Library.md

 #include "miniserver.hpp"
 ```

-In the main create an instance of the HttpServer and listen on a port after all your route defintions
+In the main, Create an instance of the HttpServer and listen on a port after all your route defintions

 ```cpp
 int main(){